simple-java-mail/smtp-connection-pool/RELEASING.md

 1. Verify that `generic-object-pool 2.4.1` and `clustered-object-pool 4.0.2` are published in Maven Central.
 These versions define the shutdown-completion and retired-pool cleanup semantics used by the provider; do not release against local-only substitutes.
 2. Update `RELEASE.txt`, the README release-note summary, Javadocs, and directly relevant usage examples.
 3. Keep the current released version accurate; add a separate next-release section rather than relabeling an already published version as unreleased.
-4. Run the full reactor verification on JDK 21, without skipping static analysis, including provider discovery and all framework integration tests.
+4. Run the complete multi-module verification on JDK 21, without skipping static analysis, including provider discovery and all framework integration tests.
 5. Run `mvn -pl smtp-connection-pool-jakarta-provider -am clean test -Djacoco.skip=true -Dlicense.skip=true` on an actual JDK 8.
-This is a baseline compilation/test gate for core and provider; the Java-17 Camel/demo modules remain in the JDK-21 reactor lane.
+This is a baseline compilation/test gate for the original pool and Jakarta provider; the Java-17 Camel/demo modules remain in the JDK-21 build.
-6. Confirm the core artifact retains `org.simplejavamail:smtp-connection-pool` and that the three runtime JARs plus their technical parent POM will be deployed.
+6. Confirm that the original library is still published as `org.simplejavamail:smtp-connection-pool` and that the three application-facing JARs plus their shared parent POM will be deployed.
 The `smtp-connection-pool-demo` module must build and test but must not be published.
-7. Compare the core API and artifact/module metadata with the preceding release using the checksum-pinned binary-compatibility check.
+7. Compare the original library's API and artifact/module metadata with the preceding release using the checksum-pinned binary-compatibility check.
 Update `core.compatibility.version` and `core.compatibility.sha256` only when preparing the next release line.
 8. Inspect the effective POM for every module and run `mvn -s .circleci/maven-central-settings.xml clean deploy -DskipPublishing=true` as a non-publishing deploy-lifecycle rehearsal. `skipPublishing` deliberately prevents Central staging and upload; inspect the locally installed parent POM, all three runtime JAR/source/Javadoc sets, and the demo's build/test output instead.
 Confirm separately that the CircleCI orb's version rewrite keeps parent and child versions aligned; change the pipeline before release if it does not.
-9. Rehearse or inspect Central bundle creation closely enough to prove that the parent and three runtime coordinates are included and `smtp-connection-pool-demo` is excluded.
+9. Rehearse or inspect Central bundle creation closely enough to prove that the parent and three application-facing modules are included and `smtp-connection-pool-demo` is excluded.
 Do not discover an accidental demo publication after approval.
 10. Confirm the working tree contains only intended release changes.
-11. Merge the reviewed implementation to `master` and allow both the JDK 21 full-reactor and JDK 8 core/provider CircleCI jobs to finish.
+11. Merge the reviewed implementation to `master` and allow both the complete JDK 21 build and the JDK 8 pool/provider CircleCI jobs to finish.

 For the CI release path, do not pre-edit the POM to the desired release version.
-The `github-maven-deploy` CircleCI lane owns version bumping, deployment, the release commit, and the tag.
+The `github-maven-deploy` CircleCI job owns version bumping, deployment, the release commit, and the tag.

 ## 3. Publish with CircleCI

 After explicit release approval:

 1. Choose exactly one approval job: patch, minor, major, or as-is.
-2. For the provider plan in [IMPLEMENTATION-PLAN.md](IMPLEMENTATION-PLAN.md), use the minor lane if the final change remains additive.
+2. Approve the job that matches the version chosen during planning.
+A major increment may be intentional release signaling even when the compatibility checks pass.
 3. Approve it once and monitor the corresponding deploy job.
 4. Verify the expected release commit and exact numeric tag on GitHub.
-5. Verify every reactor artifact and its signatures in Maven Central.
+5. Verify every expected module and its signatures in Maven Central.
 A successful CI job alone is not publication proof.

 ## 4. Create the GitHub release